What’s the Difference between Mixing & Mastering?

 Mastering is polishing the mixed track (stereo mixdown).
 The first part of mastering that most people think of is the loudness.
 Loudness is important but is not the only thing that happens in the mastering phase.
 The average listener can listen to an unmastered and mastered version of a song and think, it's louder.
 But in order to get the loudness to the industry standard (ready for radio, digital release or cd release), it needs to go through many steps (compression, limiting, EQ, normalization, reverb etc.).
 If you plan to get a track mastered, you need to export the mixed song to an uncompressed (WAV or AIFF) stereo file and send it to a mastering engineer.

 The mixing and mastering process is actually very simple to understand.
 It all falls into place once you get the idea.
 The art of mixing and mastering requires years of experience and techniques but if you don't have a budget for it,you can get the job done with some dedication.
 Tip: use different speaker sources to reference you mixes to get the most accurate mix possible.
-If you plan on purchasing software to learn it yourself, we recommend Pro Tools by Avid.
+If you plan on purchasing software to learn it yourself, I recommend Pro Tools by Avid.

 How do you transfer your files?

 Upload your files here!

 How many revisions do you get after the mix or master is finished?